Prague at a Glance

 Expats starting their life in Prague value the good expat infrastructure the city offers and the vibrant international community.
 A number of foreign cultural institutes, such as the British Council or the German Goethe-Institut, also offer a variety of services and contribute to the multifaceted cultural life in Prague.

-Healthcare available to expats living in Prague is generally excellent.
+Healthcare available to expats in Prague is generally excellent.
 The city has a good infrastructure of both public and private clinics and hospitals.
-Medical standards are comparable to those in Western European countries.
-Living in Prague, you need not worry about being in unqualified hands!
+Medical standards are comparable to those in Western European countries, so you need not worry about being in unqualified hands!

-A number of expats living in Prague prefer treatment at one of the city’s private clinics or hospitals.
+A number of expats prefer getting treatment at one of the city’s private clinics or hospitals.
 As these can be very costly, private health insurance is essential.